Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Experiments

-This setting addresses the drastic "Nadir-View to Street-View" shift, introducing extreme geometric and density variations driven by distinct acquisition mechanisms.
-The domain gap is profound: the source data (DALES) is collected via Airborne Laser Scanning (ALS) from a high altitude of 1300 m, resulting in sparse point clouds (50 pts/m²) that predominantly capture rooftops and large-scale terrain.
-Conversely, the target data (Toronto-3D) is acquired by Mobile Laser Scanning (MLS) along a single road segment, offering dense street-level details (1000 pts/m²) but missing building tops.
+\textbf{Task 2: DALES $\to$ T3D.} This setting addresses the drastic ``Nadir-View to Street-View" shift, introducing extreme geometric and density variations driven by distinct acquisition mechanisms.
+The domain gap is profound: the source data (DALES) is collected via ALS from a high altitude of 1300 m, resulting in sparse point clouds (50 pts/m²) that predominantly capture rooftops and large-scale terrain.
+Conversely, the target data (Toronto-3D) is acquired by MLS along a single road segment, offering dense street-level details but missing building tops.
 Furthermore, the scene context shifts from wide-area aerial surveys to focused urban street corridors.
 The model must essentially learn to infer detailed street-level semantics from sparse top-down priors.
-We define 5 common categories for alignment: \textit{Ground}, \textit{Vehicle}, \textit{Urban Furniture}, \textit{Building}, and \textit{Vegetation} (Fig. \ref{fig:STPLS3DToH3D}).
+We define 7 common categories for alignment: \textit{Road}, \textit{Natural}, \textit{Car}, \textit{Utility line}, \textit{Fence}, \textit{Pole}, and \textit{Building} (Fig. \ref{fig:DALESToT3D}).